Minimizing Wildlife Interactions

 - If the cart is damaged, contact the ACRD Sort'nGo program immediately for repairs.

-- If a Wildlife Resistant Enclosure is damaged, it must be repaired within 5 business days from when the damage occurred or within 5 business days of being notified.
+- If a Wildlife Resistant Enclosure is damaged, it must be repaired within 5 business days of the damage or within 5 business days of notification.

 Video: How To Secure & Store Your Wildlife Resistant Container